 The fonts for the Chinese and Korean languages do not fit in the memory of most PostScript printers.
 Fonts for the Thai language and some European languages do fit in memory, but are large enough that they do not fit in printer memory along with fonts for other languages.
-For PostScript printers that are currently available and for which fonts supporting certain languages are not printer-resident, the wwpsof print filter (see Section 6.9.1.2) provides a solution.
-In this case, you may need to specify in a printer's configuration file the names of the PostScript fonts you want to use for different languages.
-Tru64 UNIX also provides a mechanism for selectively downloading fonts to certain older PostScript printer products as described in i18n\printing(5).
-In this case, you have to choose among fonts to be downloaded to the printer.
+For PostScript printers in which language-specific fonts are not printer-resident, the wwpsof print filter (see Section 6.9.1.2) provides a solution.
+In this case, you specify in a printer's configuration file the names of the fonts you want to use for different languages.
+The wwpsof print filter can also create PostScript output from bitmap fonts when PostScript fonts are not available for a particular codeset.
+See wwpsof(8) for more information about using this print filter.

 The following list associates languages and codesets with the appropriate set of PostScript fonts: